nathanaelmeister/Easy_pieces_for_Cello/README.md

 - easy grade.
 - in first position.

+since the title numbering of the Cello pieces is changing while the collection is growing, the `file.ly` number might defer from the `piece-number` that is printed within the score.

 ____________________________________________________________________________________________

 While this collection is on growing, it is only providing the single pieces as [lilypond](http://lilypond.org) *.ly files.